How To Elevate Accountability in the Workplace: 6 Tips

 According to Edmondson, there are four zones in which teams operate at varying levels of accountability and psychological safety:

-• Apathy zone: Low psychological safety and low accountability.
-This zone leads to disengagement and refusal to speak up, resulting in stagnation.
+• Apathy zone (Low psychological safety and low accountability): Leads to disengagement and refusal to speak up, resulting in stagnation.

-• Comfort zone: High psychological safety and low accountability.
-In this zone, employees are comfortable taking risks, but there’s not sufficient ownership over their outcomes.
+• Comfort zone (High psychological safety and low accountability): Employees are comfortable taking risks, but there’s not sufficient ownership over their outcomes.

-• Anxiety zone: High accountability and low psychological safety.
-This zone results in fear that if someone speaks up or makes a mistake, they’ll be punished.
+• Anxiety zone (High accountability and low psychological safety): Results in fear that if someone speaks up or makes a mistake, they’ll be punished.

-• Learning zone: High accountability and high psychological safety.
-In this zone, ownership is high and employees feel safe taking risks, resulting in high levels of learning.
+• Learning zone (High accountability and high psychological safety): Ownership is high, and employees feel safe taking risks, resulting in high levels of learning.

 The learning zone in which psychological safety and accountability are both prioritized is the most effective environment for innovation and employee engagement.